dekorateio/dekorate/readme.md

     </dependency>

 #### Integrating with S2i
-To configure s2i for this project one can add the `@SourceToImage` annotation to the project.
+To configure s2i for this project one can add the `@EnableS2iBuild` annotation to the project.
 This annotation will configure:

 - ImageStream